Tours and Activities:

 Settler’s Home

-Located on a hillock, The German Colonial Museum recreates the typical layout of an estancia in the middle of the 19th century, when German immigrants settled in Frutillar.
+Located on a hillside with privileged views, the German Colonial Museum recreates the layout of a classic mid-19th-century rural estate, dating back to the period when German immigrants settled in Frutillar and the surrounding region.

 Contact